karlch/vimiv/readme.md

 (recommended).

 ## Dependencies
-pygobject
-python-pillow
-imagemagick (for the optimization)
+pygobject, python-pillow, imagemagick (for the optimization)

 ## Thanks to
 James Campos, author of Pim https://github.com/Narrat/Pim upon which vimiv is built.

 ## License
-In accordance with Pim Vimiv is released under the MIT license.
+In accordance with Pim, Vimiv is released under the MIT license.